disblu/guidelines/git/README.md

 - **Modified** means that you have changed the file but have not committed it to your database yet.
 - **Staged** means that you have marked a modified file in its current version to go into your next commit snapshot.

-# 3 How to use it?
+# 3 How to use it

 ## 3.1 Identify yourself